Menopause

 Hair Changes: Thinning hair or increased hair shedding.

-You have likely heard and read about many of these symptoms, as had I, and I was prepared for most of them.
-My hair thinned at the front and went through stages of significant shedding, though it seemed to grow back except for the front area.
-Fortunately, I never really suffered from mood swings.
-As for anxiety, I can’t say it was a new symptom since I was already dealing with it.
+You’ve probably heard about many of these symptoms, and so had I, so I was ready for most of them.
+My hair thinned at the front and went through periods of heavy shedding, but it usually grew back except in the front.
+Luckily, I didn’t really have mood swings.
+Anxiety wasn’t new for me either, since I was already dealing with it.

-One thing I was not prepared for was the severe memory loss and cognitive decline.
-When researching, I found little information about this side effect, which is why I want to address it here.
-It had a profound impact on my life, causing significant distress and fear.
-These symptoms were far more severe than the ‘brain fog’ commonly described in discussions about menopause.
+But I wasn’t ready for the severe memory loss and trouble thinking clearly.
+When I looked for information, I didn’t find much about this side effect, so I want to talk about it here.
+It had a big impact on my life and caused a lot of worry and fear.
+These symptoms were much worse than the usual ‘brain fog’ people mention when talking about menopause.

 -